 Master of Child Play Therapy at Deakin University

-Dr Jane Edwards (Course Director) and Dr Judi Parson (Lecturer) discuss Deakin's Master of Child Play Therapy the first postgraduate degree of its kind in Australia.
+Dr Judi Parson (Course Director) discuss Deakin's Master of Child Play Therapy the first postgraduate degree of its kind in Australia.
 Find out about the entry requirements, what you'll study and how play therapy works.

 Choose an area that you're interested in and learn how Deakin's extensive range of study options and experiences can help turn your dreams into reality.